alorman/Ki_Cad_Docs/using_illustrator_with_kicad/Readme.md

 - Transfer the resulting SVG via sFTP or similar to your VM or Raspi
 - Run `svg-flatten --format kicad --sexp-mod-name TestModule3 --no-flatten /home/pi/name_of_svg.svg /home/pi/name_of_kidcad_file.kicad_mod`
   - Explanation:
-    - `--Format kicad` specifies that you'd like the resultant file in kicad_mod type
+    - `--format kicad` specifies that you'd like the resultant file in kicad_mod type
 	- `--sexp-mod-name` specifies the module reference in KiCad.
 This seems like it can be arbitrary and not globally unique, but **must** be specified.
 For manifestation in KiCad see: ![](test_module_3.png)
 	- `--no-flatten` this disables the flattening algorithm.
 This is largely similar to doing the `Pathfinder > Union` command in Illustrator or the `booleancurve` command in Rhino. **When this flag wasn't thrown, svg-flatten` would run but produce a 1k file containing  nothing.** Through anecdotal testing in KiCad, it seems that even un-unioned artwork imports well.
 	  - Un-unioned art in Illustrator: ![](images/illustrator_unmerged.png)